 “He just… isn’t nice.
 And he thinks I’m an idiot.
 I just wish he would just go and manage a different branch.
 Or just go.”
 Allen paused, then continued, “I think he’s gonna fire me.”

-The kettle paused for a beat.
+The kettle hummed for a beat.
 “It sounds like you’re really dealing with a lot.
 I can imagine that uncertainty feels heavy.
 But you’ve managed other changes before, haven’t you, Allen?
 What helped you then?”

 “That’s a nice view there,” he remarked.